crux82/grut/README.md

 # Citation
-To cite the paper, please use the following:
+To cite the paper, please use the followings:
 ```
 @inproceedings{DBLP:conf/aiia/HromeiC022,
   author    = {Claudiu Daniel Hromei and